UNSLAM25/StellaVSLAM-Python-bindings/README.md

 If there is an error related to numpy, try this:

     pip install numpy
-    sudo apt-get install python-numpy
+    sudo apt-get install python3-numpy

 If you have any other errors, please be sure to check that you have the StellaVSLAM dependencies installed correctly.
-For the time being, this project has been builtd and tested with:
+For the time being, this project has been built and tested with:
-* StellaVSLAM 0.3.3
+* StellaVSLAM 0.5.0
-* OpenCV 3.4.16
+* OpenCV 4.10.0
-* Python 3.8
+* Python 3.12
-* Ubuntu 20.04 LTS
+* Ubuntu 24.04 LTS
 * (All the other dependencies of StellaVSLAM that appear on its installation page)

 ## Testing the module